-The Annual General Meeting of the Society is held in the second part of each calendar year.
+The Annual General Meeting of the Society is held in the first part of each calendar year.

 At the 2017 AGM, the Society launched a new logo, in anticipation of our 20th anniversary in 2020.
 The new logo was designed by Anne-Marie Wharrie and Danielle Wharrie.